 As can be seen in Figure 4, the value of the stability index closely mirrors the concept changes.
-As soon as the appearance of a new concept is detected by the system and the corresponding candidate snapshot sufficiently differs from the previously stored ones, it is stored away in \mathcal{M}{LT} .
+As soon as the appearance of a new concept is detected by the system and the corresponding candidate snapshot sufficiently differs from the previously stored ones, it is stored away in $\mathcal{M}{LT}$ .
 That policy enables the fast detection of novel target concept.
-In our experiments, 100 % of all new concepts (260 altogether) that were introduced in the data streams with high and medium severity levels triggered the storage of a new snapshot.
+In our experiments, 100 % of all new concepts (2,600 altogether) that were introduced in the data streams triggered the storage of a new snapshot.
 There was no redundancy (no more than one snapshot per concept) in the artificial data streams.
-However, in the data stream with low severity level, since the consecutive concepts are quite similar, fewer snapshots than concepts were retained.
-Some snapshot's redundancy ap-
+Some redundancy appeared for the robotic data because of the variation within each concept (e.g. office).